 Blind Spot Accidents

-Tractor trailers and other 18 wheelers have larger blind spots than passenger cars.
-The blind spots include areas beside the truck, behind the truck and on the front passenger side of the truck.
+Tractor trailers and other 18-wheelers have larger blind spots than passenger cars.
+The blind spots include areas beside the truck, behind the truck, and on the front passenger side of the truck.
 A truck driver cannot see a car riding in a blind spot.
 A truck driver may try to change lanes and collide with a vehicle riding in a blind spot or force the vehicle off the road.
 Motorists should pass large trucks with care and avoid lingering in blind spots.

-Types of Trucking Accidents
+What Are the Different Types of Trucking Accidents?

 A truck driver following too closely may be unable to stop if traffic comes to a stop unexpectedly ahead of him.
-If a driver is distracted or drowsy, a tractor trailer may plow into the back of a car that stops unexpectedly ahead.
-An automobile driver who cuts off a truck driver by pulling in front of the truck may contribute to a rear end collision.
+If a driver is distracted or drowsy, a tractor-trailer may plow into the back of a car that stops unexpectedly ahead.
+An automobile driver who cuts off a truck driver by pulling in front of the truck may contribute to a rear-end collision.
 Car drivers who cannot see around a truck and do not realize a traffic light has turned red may hit the rear of a truck, causing a rear-end collision.

 Ride Under Accidents

 Because large trucks are taller and have greater ground clearance, a car may slide under the side or rear of a large truck, crushing the passenger compartment.
 Many large trucks are now equipped with underride guards on the back of the trailer to prevent underride accidents.
 But truck underride guards often fail in crashes, according to the Insurance Institute for Highway Safety.
-Ride under collisions can cause serious or fatal injuries to the occupants of automobiles and other smaller vehicles.
+Ride-under collisions can cause serious or fatal injuries to the occupants of automobiles and other smaller vehicles.

 Jack Knife Accidents